raspberrypilearning/fart-detector/WORKSHEET.md

 ON | ON | ON | x
 ON | ON | ON | ON

 This is problematic since it doesn't give us much of a range to choose from, there are only 5 possible steps.
 It might work but it would be quite hard to bring the voltage down to the GPIO threshold correctly every time.
 However if we used *different* resistance values for R1 to R4 then we could combine them many more ways affording more combinations.
 We could borrow from the [binary counting system](http://en.wikipedia.org/wiki/Binary_number#Counting_in_binary) here?
-So that each resistor represents a binary digit with an associated magnitude.
+So that each resistor represents a binary digit with an associated magnitude in ohms.

 8's | 4's | 2's | 1's
 --- | --- | --- | ---